De Sitter quantum gravity and the emergence of local algebras: Introduction

 In addition, recent progress on understanding gravitational entropy in this limit \cite{Witten:2021unn,Chandrasekaran:2022cip,Chandrasekaran:2022eqq,Jensen:2023yxy,Penington:2023dql,Kudler-Flam:2024psh,Chen:2024rpx} has emphasized the importance of the emergence of an {\it algebra} of local fields.
 Our goal here is to perform the next steps in investigating just how such algebras appear as $G \rightarrow 0$ by exploring a construction advocated in \cite{Giddings_2007} for the interesting-but-tractable context of perturbative gravity around global de Sitter (dS$_D$) space, with metric

 where $d=D-1$, $\ell$ is the de Sitter scale, and $d\Omega_d^2$ is the round metric on the unit sphere $S^d$.

-As emphasized in \cite{Marolf:2015jha}, perturbative quantum gravity is manifestly local when formulated around a background that completely breaks diffeomorphism-invariance.
+As emphasized in \cite{Marolf:2015jha}, perturbative quantum gravity is manifestly local when formulated around a background that completely breaks diffeomorphism-invariance in a local manner\footnote{I.e., when the background fields can be used to build a set of local scalars rich enough that, given any two distinct points $p,q$ in the background, we have $\phi(p)\neq\phi(q)$ for at least one such scalar field $\phi$.
+Such scalars may include the Ricci scalar or other scalars built from derivatves of the metric.}.
 In particular, in that context it can be described by gauge-invariant operators that satisfy exact microcausality.
 But this is not the case when the background leaves a subgroup of gauge diffeomorphisms unbroken; i.e., when the Cauchy surfaces of the background are compact (so that all diffeomorphisms are gauge) and when there is an isometry that also leaves invariant any matter fields that may be present.
 In this more subtle context, even at the perturbative level any gauge-invariant observable must be invariant under the unbroken isometries.\footnote{This is, of course, just the gravitational version of a general fact about gauge symmetries and perturbation expansions.
 Given a gauge transformation $g$ that acts on fields $\phi$ via $\phi \mapsto \phi_g$, we may choose a classical background $\bar \phi$ and define the perturbative field $\delta \phi:= \phi - \bar \phi$ and the perturbative gauge transformation $(\delta \phi)_g : = \phi_g - \bar\phi$.
 When $\bar \phi_g \neq \bar \phi$, the space of small perturbations is preserved only when $g-1$ is of order $\delta \phi$, so that dropping terms of order $(\delta \phi)^2$ yields $\phi_g \approx \delta \phi + \bar\phi_g$ and thus $\delta \phi_g \approx \delta \phi +(\bar\phi_g - \bar\phi)$.
 On the other hand, for a family of transformations with $\bar \phi_g = \bar \phi$, we may take $g$ arbitrarily large.
 Furthermore, the action of $g$ on $\delta \phi$ is then essentially the same as the action of $g$ on $\phi$.
 In particular, in the gravitational case the unbroken diffeomorphisms act as finite diffeomorphisms on the perturbative fields $\delta \phi$.} As a result, a gauge-invariant observable in perturbative gravity can be supported in a small region of spacetime localized near a single point $p$ only if $p$ is a fixed point of every unbroken isometry.

 When expanding around global de Sitter, such observables must be invariant under the full connected component of the de Sitter group.
 Since this group acts transitively on dS$_d$, any observable will be maximally delocalized.
 Nevertheless, we expect to recover a notion of local physics by making use of relational constructions; see e.g. \cite{DeWitt:1962,DeWitt:1967yk,Banks:1984cw,Hartle:1986gn,Rovelli:1990jm,Rovelli:1990pi,Kiefer:1993fg,Marolf:1994nz,Giddings:2005id,Giddings_2007}.
 Indeed, in an appropriate limit we should obtain the usual local algebra of quantum fields on a fixed spacetime background.